Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the French ANR project EFI (Entropy, flows, inequalities, ANR-17-CE40-0030).
+This work has been supported by the French ANR projects EFI (Entropy, flows, inequalities, ANR-17-CE40-0030) and SWIDIMS (ANR-20-CE40-0022).
 Pierre Monmarché thanks the Institut des Sciences du Calcul et des Données of Sorbonne Université for the creation of the MAESTRO team in relation with the study of the generalised Langevin diffusions.
 He thanks Gabriel Stoltz for fruitfull discussions.